-A complete CAD assembly contains information both relevant and not relevant for exporting a Physical Modeling XML file to represent your assembly.
+A complete CAD assembly contains information both relevant and not relevant for exporting an XML multibody description file to represent your assembly.

 For detailed information on the design of a custom export module, see section Design Custom Exporter Module.

 You obtain the selected assembly data through the CAD platform application programming interface (API) in the form of an object or a data structure.
 The data required from an assembly to construct a Simscape™ Multibody™ model include: